(All fields required)

 Please enter your name.

-The Newborn Intensive Care Unit (NICU) at Cincinnati Children’s Hospital Medical Center provides answers to frequently asked questions (FAQs).
+The Newborn Intensive Care Unit (NICU) at Cincinnati Children’s answers frequently asked questions for patients and families.

 The neonatologist will write a letter to your pediatrician before you go home so that your pediatrician is informed about your baby’s hospital stay in the NICU.